yrrIsYourFather/PRC/README.md

 ## Model

-[./model](/model) is our code for PRL model, which contains the model itself, training and evaluation subparts.
+[./model](/model) is our code for PRC model, which contains the model itself, training and evaluation subparts.

 ## Data